denis-mludek/kaiju/README.md

 ```

 - `props` An Observable with a new value every time the props passed by our parent changed.
+It is often enough to simply let the `render` function take care of these new props but advanced users may sometimes want to derive some state from props.

 Just like with props, a redraw will only get scheduled if the state object changed shallowly.